UPCOMING EVENTS

 SECTION 1: Elections

-Any member in good standing may run for election to a Board position, either by nomination from another member or by self-nomination at least 30 days before the election date.
-The election will run for at least 10 days.
+Any member in good standing maybe elected to a Board position, either by nomination from another member in good standing or by self-nomination.
+Available Board positions shall be announced to all members in good standing no later than March 31 each year.
+The announcement shall be made at the Annual Conference if it occurs prior to March 31, or by direct communication to the membership if it does not.
+Nominations shall open on April 1 each year and shall close on April 15.
+The election period shall be open for 10 calendar days following the close of nominations and shall conclude no later than April 25.
+Election results shall be announced no later than April 30, ensuring a seamless transition of officers on May 1.
 No member may hold more than one Board position at any given time.
 In order to ensure continuity in Board business, elections will be held for each position in alternating years, with two positions turning over in one year (VP of Membership and VP of Finance) and three positions turning over in the next year (President, VP of Training, and VP of Communications).
 Votes will be held electronically, and all members in good standing may vote.
-Voting will occur each year during the month of the annual conference, or the month immediately following the annual conference depending on scheduling.
+The VP of Communications shall coordinate all election-related communications and notifications as required by this section.
+See Appendix A for a summary of the annual governance calendar.

 SECTION 2: Terms and Term Limits

 Elected Board members will serve a term of two years and may serve no more than two terms in the same position, with an exception made if there is no other member willing to serve in that role.
 Each officer shall be elected to a term of office of two years, beginning on May 1 and ending on April 30.
 If a successor has not been elected or appointed, the outgoing officer shall continue to serve in that office until a successor has been elected or appointed.
-If a Board member vacates their position before the term is complete, whether by his or her own decision or by a majority vote of the Board due to conduct or actions that go directly against the mission of the Association and/or the engaging in illegal activity, there will be nominations and a vote to name an interim officer to that position.
-For cases where it is necessary for the Board to vote on removal of an officer and to avoid a potential tie vote, the Board will consist of the remaining four regular positions, plus the immediate Past-President.
+If a Board position becomes vacant before the term is complete, whether by voluntary resignation or removal, there will be nominations and a vote to name an interim officer to that position.
+The nomination and voting process will follow the same process as established in Article 6, Section 1.
+Any member serving in an interim capacity shall serve only the remainder of the vacated term.
+Time served in an interim capacity shall not count toward the two-term limit established in this section.
+A vacancy shall be filled within sixty (60) calendar days of becoming vacant.
+Any Board position may be forcefully vacated by the Board with a vote of no confidence by a three-fifths (3/5th) majority vote of the Board.
+Before such a vote, reasons for the vote, including any misconduct or malfeasance, shall be made known to the Board member and delivered in writing by the President.
+In cases where the President is being voted on, it shall be delivered in writing by the VP of Training.
+For cases where it is necessary for the Board to vote on removal of an officer and to avoid a potential tie vote in future matters, the Board will consist of the remaining four Board positions, plus the immediate Past-President, until the vacant position is filled.

 SECTION 3: Board Positions and Responsibilities